MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/capacity-profiles.md

 ### Update work limits using OData

-Use an OData call to update the custom limits by specifying a value for the msdyn_maxunits field in the msdyn_bookableresourcecapacityprofile entity.
+Alternatively, you can use an OData call to update the custom limits by specifying a value for the msdyn_maxunits field in the msdyn_bookableresourcecapacityprofile entity.
 To reset the custom limit, specify the value as null for the msdyn_maxunits field.

 A sample code block to update the custom limit as 5 is as follows.